Who is Responsible for the Marital Debt In a Long Island Divorce?

 What We Do With Our Joint Credit Cards?

 The best option for both you and your spouse is to close all joint credit and/or savings accounts and cancel all joint credit cards.
 This way going forward, you will both have your own individual bank accounts and credit cards and will not have to worry about your spouse incurring debt under your name.
 If you decide not to do this, keep in mind that the credit card companies do not care that you and your spouse are going through a divorce.
 If you have a Visa card under both of your names, you both will be responsible for any expenses charged on that card.

 Experienced & Compassionate Long Island Divorce Lawyers Can Help You Divide Your Debt

 Dividing up the marital debt can be a tricky and time consuming process.
 If your divorce is amicable, you both may agree to split the debt evenly, or that you each will pay for what you purchased.
 Unfortunately, not all divorces go that smoothly.
 If that is the case it is best to discuss with your divorce attorney how a stipulation of settlement can provide a solution to the problem of marital debt.
-The compassionate and experienced divorce attorneys at Robert E. Hornberger, Esq., P.C. have years of experience helping couples fairly and appropriately divide up their debt in their stipulation or settlement agreements.
+The compassionate and experienced divorce attorneys at Hornberger Verbitsky, P.C. have years of experience helping couples fairly and appropriately divide up their debt in their stipulation or settlement agreements.
 If you have questions, give us a call Contact us today at 631-923-1910 to schedule your free, no-obligation consultation with an experienced Long Island divorce attorney.